If you’re concerned that you or your child has ADHD, you’re not alone.

 Attention Deficit and Hyperactivity Disorder (ADHD) affects millions of people, is among the most misdiagnosed psychological condition, and can create stress on your relationships and in day-to-day life.

 Problems concentrating, organizing or completing work or other tasks, and feeling like you’re easily distracted are commonplace if you have ADHD.
-If your child has trouble focusing at school or is often accused of ‘acting out’ or ‘daydreaming’, they may be experiencing symptoms of ADHD.
+If your child has trouble focusing at school, with emotional regulation, or is often accused of ‘acting out’ or ‘daydreaming’, they may be experiencing symptoms of ADHD.

 And while most people think ADHD only affects kids, the truth is that adults suffer from ADHD symptoms as well.
 It was often misdiagnosed or undiagnosed in the past and many people may be experiencing unnecessary hardships as a result.
 According to recent statistics in the U.S. , 9.4% of children between the ages of 4-17 are possibly affected, with boys more commonly diagnosed (12.9% to 5.6%).
 It is estimated that 4.4% of adults may have ADHD but this number may be underestimated (source Dr. Isabel Brocas/Psychology Today).